aimansae/dawn-ecommerce/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 TODO
-MobileNav: mobile nav add animation from left to right LOADING STATES for all pages
+MobileNav: Add animation from left to right
- COllectionsFilters : desktop, close if cicked outside

-HomePage:add more products

- View Cart image resizing

- MobileNav: is country is open make background blac, add x button
+Button collections still very slow

-Struggles: filtering and js working with data , putting multiple things together, organizing the data remove filter and count
+Struggles: filtering and js working with data , putting multiple things together, organizing the data remove filter and count products count

-Struggles, height calculation how to avoid fixed top heights Button collections still very slow
-SearchParam dependency why not needed for soryby and filters hover for button products count nav bad for mobile open, make body not scrollable toggleFilter in CollectionFilter

-About , contact pages in footer selketon product cout filter remove all button bigger devices
+About , contact pages in footer product count pagination for lookbook

-loading skeleton for order summary too cart layout not responsive, scroll not present mobile overlay covering content tags for collection filters featured bogy overflow for mobile nav

-add to cart position
-loading for checkout
-for checkout select country should be the country selected

-local storage

-collections filter, if clicked on the filter that
-mot found page
-product count
-products size all pages

-you might like after collections product, no matchied

-pagination for lookbook